ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 You can test the sensor by reading the published topics.

-The Expected topic list as the following.
-!!!!
-Add Expected Topic List !!!

 To visualize the sensor reading via Rviz
 ```bash
 # In the terminal of host PC